 The Company's results of operations are expected to reflect the seasonal nature of the natural gas business.
-Annual gas revenues are substantially realized during the heating season as a result of higher sales of natural gas due to cold weather.
+Annual gas revenues are substantially realized during the colder weather seasons of the year as a result of higher sales of natural gas used for heating related purposes.
 Accordingly, the results of operations are historically most favorable in the first and fourth quarters.
 Fluctuations in seasonal weather conditions may have a significant effect on the result of operations.
-Sales of electricity are generally less sensitive to weather than natural gas sales, but may also be affected by the weather conditions in both the winter and summer seasons.
+Sales of electricity are generally less sensitive to weather than natural gas sales, but may also be affected by the weather conditions and the temperature in both the winter and summer seasons.